FabianTerhorst/coreclr-module/README.md

 });
 ```

-## Own entity factories (only needed when you want to improve performance by not using entity.GetData(..), entity.SetData(...) but entity.MyData instead)
+## entity factories

+Needed when you want to improve performance by not using entity.GetData(..), entity.SetData(...) but entity.MyData... instead

 SampleResource.cs:
 ```csharp